adrianmmiller/GMSDozeSimplified/README.md

 ```
 gmsc
 ````
-9) If all is well, please let me know via Issues or email (shown on y Github profile, so i can add the path and issue a new release.
+9) If all is well, please let me know via Issues or email (shown on my Github profile, so i can add the path and issue a new release.

+---

 ### Licensing: ###